Using a Disability Trust to Stay At Home

 One of the most important home-care options offered by MassHealth is the Frail Elder Waiver (FEW) program.
 This program may be available if you need enough care to be a candidate for nursing home care, but it is possible to meet your needs with extra care at home.

 The FEW program requires you to create a viable plan for care in your home.
 Viable means that it is possible to care for you at home, within the financial limits that MassHealth is able to pay.
-The ASAP (Aging Services Access Point) will come to your home, evaluate you and your circumstances, issue a report, and make a decision about whether it is possible to care for you at home, based upon what amount of services MassHealth would be willing to pay for.
+The ASAP (Aging Services Access Point) that serves your city or town will come to your home, evaluate you and your circumstances, issue a report, and make a decision about whether it is possible to care for you at home, based upon what amount of services MassHealth would be willing to pay for.
 Getting a positive decision is a critical first step.

 The services that are available for home care include visiting nurses, personal care attendants, home health aides, Meals on Wheels and many, many other specific types of services.
 The ASAP is the hub for delivering all of these services.
 They know what is available, and can match your needs to the services that they can provide.